Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 To run Knot.x you only need Java 8.

-To build it you also need Maven.
+To build it you also need Maven (version 3.3.1 or higher).

 ## Modules
-The Knot.x project has two Maven modules: **knotx-core** and **knotx-example**.
+The Knot.x project has two main Maven modules: **knotx-core** and **knotx-example**.

+### Core
-The *core* module contains the Knot.x [verticle]((http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html)) without any example data or mock endpoints.
-See the [[Configuration section|ProductionUsage#configuration]] for instructions on how to deploy the Knot.x core module.
+The *core* module contains the Knot.x [verticles](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) without any example data or mock endpoints.
+See the [Configuration section](#configuration-1) for instructions on how to deploy the Knot.x core module.

+#### knotx-api
+A module that defines the communication model used to send event-related messages via the Event Bus.

+#### knotx-launcher
+A module that initialises system properties for Knot.x core.
+Currently only logger.

+#### knotx-repository
+A module that contains the **repository** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
+The repository is responsible for fetching templates.

+#### knotx-server
+A module that contains the **server** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
+Server is responsible for communication between Knot.x and the World.
+It handles initial request, dispatches them to `repository` and `templating-engine` verticles using [Event Bus](http://vertx.io/docs/apidocs/io/vertx/core/eventbus/EventBus.html) and finally sends responses to the client.

+#### knotx-standalone
+A module that contains the **host** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) which starts `server`, `repository` and `template-engine` verticles.
+It enables one to quickly set up a standalone Knot.x core application.

+#### knotx-template-engine
+A module that contains the **template-engine** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
+Templating Engine is responsible for processing template snippets, calling external services for dynamic data and producing final markup with injected data.

+### Example
 The *example* module contains the Knot.x application, example template repositories and mock services.
-Internally, it starts three independent verticles (for the Knot.x application, example template repositories and mock services).
+Internally, it starts five verticles (Knot.x Repository, Knot.x Template Engine, Knot.x Server, Services Mocks and Mocked Remote repository).
 This module is a perfect fit for those getting started with Knot.x.

+#### knotx-example-monolith
+A module that can be used to set up a Knot.x instance with mocked external services (from `knotx-mocks`) on a single Vert.x instance using one command.
+Please mind that this an example that depicts a valid setup of Sample monolith application and is not fit for use in production environments.
+We recommend to start playing with Knot.x using this module.
+To learn how to configure Knot.x for use in production, see the [Production](#configuration-1) section.
+More information about setup can be found in [Getting started](#executing-fat-jar) section.

+#### knotx-mocks
+A module that contains simple mocks of `templates repository` and `micorservices endpoints` implemented as [verticles](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html).
+When started, *mock remote repository* listens on port `3001` and *mock service* listens on port `3000`.

 ## Building